heracliteanflux/heracliteanflux/README.md

 Hey there, I'm Dave 👋 Thank you for visiting my GitHub page!

+I'm currently working on developing this page and appreciate your feedback.
 Check out the frontend <a href="https://davefriedman01.github.io">here</a>.

 I have a wide array of interests including but not limited to
 * pure and applied mathematics and their applications